makhowastaken/GWGBC_FW/HWv1_0/README.md

 # Hardware Version 1.0

+> [!CAUTION]
-THIS SECTION OF THE REPOSITORY IS ONLY FOR V1.0 HARDWARE.
+> THIS SECTION OF THE REPOSITORY IS ONLY FOR V1.0 HARDWARE.
 If you have have V1.1 or newer, this firmware will NOT work on your device.
-No warranty, flash at your own risk, etc. etc. The firmware for the circuit that deals with updates is separate from the firmware for the rest of the device so a failed update is as easy to recover from as just attempting to update again.
-That being said, the firmware updates can be extremely tempermental.
-Sometimes it just works, sometimes it doesn't work no matter what and it just starts working again later.
-You have been warned.

-If your device works and you're not missing \<feature\> that was added after release, probably just leave well enough alone.
-If you insist anyway but are having trouble deciding what to install, [this firmware](1117/) seems to be working pretty well.

 [![Funnyplaying GWGBC -- FPGA BASED GAME BOY COLOR](https://img.youtube.com/vi/T4LSHpKfPGs/0.jpg)](https://www.youtube.com/watch?v=T4LSHpKfPGs)

 A Windows PC ([or Windows 10 Phone](https://twitter.com/makhowastaken/status/1727496794333237599)) is REQUIRED for Firmware updates.
 Ubuntu, macOS[^1], Android (Samsung), and iOS (iPadOS) all tested failed out of the box.
-The issue appears related to how the OS itself handles mounted file systems and file transfers.
-I have found and tested a repeatable workaround for openSUSE user~~s~~ and I still need to work on paring down the steps, isolating the specific issue, and making it easily repeatable (via BASH script or something) though I am unlikely to make any progress on this.
-I have not found any workarounds for macOS devices aside from just installing Windows via a bootcamp partition (so good luck anyone with Apple hardware made in the last four years).

-Sniffing some packets of a successful update (on Windows) and comparing to those from a failed update (on macOS), it looks like updating is handled via some form of DAPLink implementation so the observed behavior may [have the same cause.](https://github.com/ARMmbed/DAPLink/issues/982) Despite that, however, the listed workarounds are NOT working.
+There is, however, [experimental macOS support.](https://twitter.com/ShinyQuagsire/status/1749978350246941057)

 ## Updating

-So you've decided to tinker despite the numerous warnings.
-I certainly don't blame you but keep in mind that I am NOT funnyplaying nor am I on their payroll.
-We just have a good working relationship via mutual partners.
-If you run into technical issues updating, no support will be provided.
-You have been warned.
-Again.

 Instructions on this process in video linked above; skip to the one hour mark.

 To update:
 * On your favorite Windows PC (10/11 tested and verified), download the firmware "update.bin" file for the firmware you wish to flash.
 * File must be named "update.bin".
 You cannot rename after copying.
-* Switch FPGA GBC on with no game inserted
+* Switch FPGA GBC on with no game inserted (for safety -- a game won't interfere with the update process but the update could wipe your save)
 * Plug console into PC via USB C data cable (USB 2.0 is fine but USB 3.0 or USB C host type cables should also work)
 * Copy "update.bin" file over to 1MB "FUNNY_PLAY_" file system
 * Device will automatically update and reboot